 Add drops of cinnamon essential oil to the pine cones in the bag.

-Leave for minimum of 24 hours and up to 1 week.
+Leave for a minimum of 24 hours and up to 1 week.

-The longer you leave it the stronger the scent is absorbed.
+The longer you leave it the more of the cinnamon is absorbed and the stronger the scent.

 If you prefer to use natural cinnamon I’ll share 3 options with you.

-- Spray the pine cone with an adhesive spray and then apply the cinnamon.
+1. Spray the pine cone with an adhesive spray and then apply the ground cinnamon.

-- Spray on Mod Podge Ultra, and then apply the cinnamon.
+2. Spray on Mod Podge Ultra (a spray adhesive)and then sprinkle the cinnamon.

 Let this dry completely.

-I placed a battery operated strand of LED lights with a timer in the bottom of this bowl.
+I placed a battery operated strand of LED lights with a timer at the bottom of this bowl.

 I placed some of the cinnamon pine cones in the bowl, twisted the LED light strand among the pine cones, and then repeated adding pine cones and twisting in the lights.